boilemmashem/wicbwwiki/src/content/docs/guides/player-resources.md

 ## Source Books

-Only content from owned books can be used in the game, these source books can be shared from google drive.
+Only content from owned books can be used in the game..

 - Core rule book
 - Player Core